Understanding the Foreclosure Process

 - Day 90: After you have missed three payments, your mortgage lender will file a foreclosure complaint at your County Court of Common Pleas.
 You will then receive a copy of the complaint and a summons.
 You should contact an attorney right away.

 - Day 118: Your answer to the summons is due within 28 days.
 You also may request mediation during this time.
-If you fail to file an answer, your mortgage lender will move quickly to summary judgment and sheriff's sale.
+Your mortgage lender will move quickly to default judgment and sheriff's sale.

 - Days 118 – 150+: If you have filed an answer to the summons, you may be granted additional time to work on a resolution with your mortgage lender.
 If you do not file an answer or reach a resolution, your mortgage lender will file a motion for summary judgment.
 If the court grants the motion, your mortgage lender will contact your local Sheriff's Office to schedule a sale.